RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     {{% expand "Command syntax" %}}
 `<filename>` - The full path of the old cluster configuration file in the persistent storage.
-The cluster configuration file is /css/ccs-redis.rdb.
+The cluster configuration file is `/css/ccs-redis.rdb`.
-Before you copy the ccs file, confirm that all of the ccs files on each node are identical.
-If the ccs files are not identical, contact Redis Labs Support for assistance.

 `<node_uid>` - The id of the node, in this case `1`.